What is Gendered Ageism?

 - They will struggle to work with younger teams.

 Older women are impacted by appearance in any interviewing situation, but this increases with age as many feel pressured by global cultures where youthful appearance is a key driver.
+Women tend to work in pink silos or via occupational segregation such as retail, sales, healthcare and hospitality where appearance is considered to be important.

 Gender ageism impacts women at every stage in the hiring process: